ZeeshanJ99/Docker_intro/README.md

 ### Lets create a Micro-service for our Node-app with Docker

 - We will build an image for the app through creating a `Dockerfile` in the folder where our app is located
-- paste this code into the `Dockerfile`:
+- Paste this code into the `Dockerfile`:

       FROM node